Hyrdaboo/Bomb-Timer/README.md

   <br>
 </h1>

-A simple timer app that looks like a cs 1.6 bomb inspired by one <a href="https://www.youtube.com/@tokyospliff/featured">tokyospliff</a> uses in his streams.
+A simple timer app that looks like a csgo bomb inspired by one <a href="https://www.youtube.com/@tokyospliff/featured">tokyospliff</a> uses in his streams.

 <img src="screenshots/preview.gif" width="100%">